MaxMLang/cuda-gis-smoothing/README.md

 ## Acknowledgments

 - Prof. Mike Giles and Prof. Wes Armour for teaching the course
-- Oxford Mathematical Institute for hosting
-- NVIDIA for CUDA tools
 - Oxford ARC for GPU server access